 Preparing to visit businesses

 "Triage" is the first step in looking at information from businesses.
-Extension educators can either facilitate the warning flag review of surveys or train your BRE team how to conduct your own warning flag reviews.
+Extension educators can either facilitate the warning flag review of surveys or train your BRE team on how to conduct warning flag reviews.
 Then, they'll prioritize issues for immediate, medium-term and longer-term response.

 Basic data analysis and report writing